 Opinion of the Alliander stakeholder panel

-For the third successive occasion Alliander has organised a stakeholder panel.
-We are pleased with the invitation from Alliander to its stakeholders to provide feedback on the annual report.
-This summary of our feedback on the 2017 Annual Report is aimed at encouraging Alliander to bring the report even better into line with the needs of the stakeholders.
+For the fifth successive occasion, Alliander has organised a stakeholder panel to review its Annual Report.
+We are pleased with Alliander’s invitation to its stakeholders to provide feedback on the annual report.
+In the following statement, we will summarise our feedback, which we believe will enable Alliander to gear the report more closely to the wishes and needs of the stakeholders.

 A final word

 Alliander strives for high quality in its reporting.
 Their reporting has improved significantly over the past years.
 We hope that our contribution will help to drive this improvement forward.
 Finally, we would like to thank Alliander for its attitude towards stakeholders, for giving us the opportunity to give meaningful feedback on the draft version of the annual report and for the substantive dialogue with the Management Board.

 Maarten Biermans – Sustainable Capital Markets Director at Rabobank, Lecturer at Webster University

 Fries Heinis – General Manager of Bouwend Nederland

 Yvonne Kemmerling – Chair of the FutureCity foundation, director and coach in the public domain, project consultant